edersoares/eloquent-uuid/README.md

 # Eloquent UUID

-A simple package to use universally unique identifiers (UUID) in Eloquent models.
+A simple package to use universally unique identifiers (UUID) as primary key of the Eloquent models.

+This package uses [Uuid](https://github.com/ramsey/uuid) library utilized in [Laravel](https://laravel.com) Framework to generate UUIDs.

 ## Installation